EscobarCA/Repeat-Analysis/README.txt

 another for the antisense strand (see example).
 The code will output a file with repeats found at each sequence describing where the repeat sequence starts and ends, number of repeats, and the actual nucleotide sequence.

-Analysis for Human genome was performed only for chromosomes 1 to 22, X and Y. Files can be downloaded at https://www.ncbi.nlm.nih.gov/genome/51?genome_assembly_id=582967
+Analysis for Human genome was performed only for chromosomes 1 to 22, X and Y of assembly GRCh38.p14.
+Files can be downloaded at https://www.ncbi.nlm.nih.gov/genome/51?genome_assembly_id=1820449

 Parsing genome annotation (get_genes.py and sequence.py)